 When you look at a black and white photo, you may think of timelessness.
 That photo could have been shot currently or 50 years ago.
 Also, black and white photos can make you feel many different emotions that a color photo may not be able to.
 Bleakness, happiness, awe, the list goes on.

 Black and white photos do require some extra equipment and care if you want to get a good shot.
-If you are starting out in photography and want to know which camera will be a perfect fit for you to check out the best DSLR cameras for beginners.
+If you are starting out in photography and want to know which camera will be a perfect fit for you, check out the best DSLR cameras for beginners.

 Filters, experimenting with exposure and lighting, and special tools in post-production may be needed.
 While you definitely want to experiment with color photos as well, black and white photos require even more experimentation.